Professor Neil Cartlidge, MA, MPhil, PhD (Cantab.)

 Chapter in book

 - Cartlidge, Neil.
-(Forthcoming).
+(2017).
 'Debate poetry'.
 In The Encyclopedia of Medieval British Literature.
 Echard, Sîan & Rouse, Robert.
 Oxford: Wiley-Blackwell.

 - Cartlidge, Neil.
-(Forthcoming).
+(2017).
 'Durham'.
 In The Encyclopedia of Medieval British Literature.
 Echard, Sîan & Rouse, Robert.
 Oxford: Wiley-Blackwell.

 - Cartlidge, Neil.
-(Forthcoming).
+(2017).
 'The Owl and the Nightingale'.
 In The Encyclopedia of Medieval British Literature.
 Echard, Sîan & Rouse, Robert.
 Oxford: Wiley-Blackwell.

 - Cartlidge, Neil.
 (2016).
 'The Owl and the Nightingale'.
 In Oxford Bibliographies: Medieval Studies.
 Szarmach, Paul E. New York: Oxford University Press.

 - Cartlidge, Neil.
 (2015).
 'The Werewolf of Wicklow: Shapeshifting and Colonial Identity in the Lai de Melion'.
-In The Materiality of Medieval Romance.
-Perkins, Nicholas.
-Cambridge: Brewer.
+In Medieval romance and material culture.
+Perkins, Nicholas Cambridge: D.S.
+Brewer.
 75-89.

 - Cartlidge, Neil.
 (2013).
 'La3amon’s Ursula and the Influence of Roman Epic'.
 In Reading La3amon’s Brut: Approaches and Explorations.
 Allen, Rosamund, Roberts, Jane & Weinberg, Carole.
 Amsterdam: Rodopi.
 499-521.